 Robots equipped with vision systems can adapt to object position or orientation in real time.
 The camera feeds spatial information to the robot controller, guiding movements with sub-millimeter precision.
 Machine vision ensures consistent assembly, precise alignment, and improved safety during high-speed operations.

-Machine vision tracks part absence and presence, part alignment, verifies assembly completeness against BoM, and ensures that each production parameter functions within tolerance.
+Machine vision tracks part absence and presence, part alignment, verifies assembly completeness against the BoM, and ensures that each production parameter functions within tolerance.
 Integrated feedback loops help correct deviations instantly, reducing downtime and improving throughput.

 Vision systems streamline parcel sorting, route optimization, and inventory tracking.
 When combined with IoT sensors, they provide complete visibility into material movement, shelf utilization, and real-time storage conditions.
 This combination improves operational speed and data accuracy across logistics hubs.